sanjaypras/crispr_pred/README.md

 ## 🚀 Getting Started
 ### Running in the Cloud
-The easiest way to use this project is via Google Colab.
-[Paste your Colab link here].
+The easiest way to use this project is via Google Colab. https://colab.research.google.com/drive/1ZmTXzqCCkvNI4x2dwjKT4p9o1Di9fupg#scrollTo=0S0sptnQi-eD

 ### Local Installation
 1. Clone the repo: